 This goal is influenced by the facts of the case, because trying to prove something that is not supported by the evidence is doomed to fail.

 But how the facts are dealt with is also informed by the goal, which then acts as a reference point, guiding how the evidence in the case is handled?.

 When defending someone at trial the objective is to get the best possible result for that person.
 Beginning with the end legal council works back, building a picture for the jury (or judge) that will support that OUTCOME.

 So the initial step is understanding what the best result is, setting your goals, establishing your intent.
-Your values will inform this, and so will your character description.

 DESCRIBE YOUR CHARACTER

 Would the person you are describing be capable of achieving the OUTCOME you want?
 Listen to how you talk to and about yourself, to your opening statement about yourself.